ramirocabral/aws-solutions-architect-associate-notes-SAAC03/computing/Batch.md

 - Batch job has an start or end
 - Dynamicly launch [[EC2]] on-demand instances or spot instances
 - Can also use Fargate [[ECS]]
-- Helpful for cost optimisations
+- Helpful for cost optimizations
 - No infrastructure to manage
 - Not serverless
 - No time limit